 Albert: So tell me about this Eiffel Tower.

 Baljeet: Well, it's big.

 Albert: I thought it was French.
 Whaddya know, learn something new every day.

-Also, this often does not help you distinguish what is fact from what is believed to be fact.
+- Also, this often does not help you distinguish what is fact from what is believed to be fact.
 When your body language tells "truth", it merely confirm the person's belief in that statement, not its factual veracity.
-A die-hard flat earth theorist could swear to the earth being flat with his last breath and no lie detector would ever so much as twitch.
+A die-hard flat earth theorist could swear to the earth being flat with his last breath and no lie detector, living or otherwise, would ever so much as twitch.

 - Then there's the matter of people whose body language and/or emotional responses don't fit the human norm, e.g people with a variety of personality and/or mental disorders.

 - Humanity as a whole.
 It is thought that what allowed humans to form larger social groups and establish trade for mutual advantage ages ago when other primates just as intelligent were inherently distrustful, is that humans were good at telling who to trust and who not to trust allowing them to trust strangers from other human groups.